phip1611/diplomarbeit-impl/README.md

 To run the project, QEMU is used.
 This only works, if KVM is available on your Linux system.
 KVM is only required for QEMU and Hedron performs no virtualization tasks in my setup.

+The Tar archive that includes all applications that the roottask (i.e. my runtime environment) can start are mostly all release builds, i.e. optimized.
+To change that, you can modify the paths in the Makefiles that copy everything to the `build` directory.
+For example `../target/../{release => debug}`.

+All binaries in directory `static-foreign-apps` can be executed on Linux.
+I take the unmodified ELF files and put it into the Tar ball.

 (*However, it may be possible to build this on other systems/platforms than Linux with relatively small modifications to the build system and emulate x86_64 code with QEMU, but this is out of scope.*)